johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/ShadowGuide.md

 Lets review the code we added:

-1. When we shadow we ALWAYS utilize the *Base token, i.e. `vitalColorBase`, which is the unshadowed token.
-If you were to forget and use vitalColor, which is what is being shadow, it won't work as it becomes a recursive shadowing and will fail with error of "Cannot read properties of undefined (reading 'Default')"
+1. When we shadow we ALWAYS utilize the Collection's *Base token, i.e.
+   `vitalColorBase`, which is the unshadowed token.
+If you were to forget and use vitalColor, which is what is being shadow, it won't work as it becomes a recursive shadowing and will fail with error of "Cannot read properties of undefined (reading 'Default')".
-1. We will want to use rest of vitalColors, so spread them within the token with `...vitalColorBase`.
+1. We will want to use rest of vitalColors that we aren't overriding, so spread them within the token with `...vitalColorBase`.
 1. Lastly, override the specific token with your custom color.

 ?> **REMINDER:** Rebuild Package with `npm run build -- --scope=<mysite>` and restart the site.

-> **Important:** Please read the following box on limitations:
+> **Important:** Please read the following on limitations:
 > 1. When you **add a new file to be shadowed**, you must stop the site in edit mode and restart it via npm run start.
-This will pick up the new file to be shadowed.
+The plugin will then pick up the new file to be shadowed.
 > 1. When you make a **change to tailwind config**, you must stop the site in edit mode and restart it via npm run start.
 This will allow tailwind config to be rebuilt.
 > 1. So you don't need to constantly rebuild the package after each run `npm run build:watch` and this will rebuild the package on each change.

 ## 2. Shadow the Footer Component

-The VitalDS layout uses a Footer token that adds the Rewards component/column, let's shadow the Vital Layout and switch it to using a more basic footer.
+The VitalDS layout uses a Footer token that adds the Rewards component/column, let's shadow the Vital Layout and switch it to using a more basic/default footer.

-The vital-layout has already been shadowed in Vital DS template so add 'Layout.ts' to the folder so you now have `/packages/mysite/src/shadow/@bodiless/vital-layout/Layout.ts`.
+The `vital-layout` package has already been shadowed in Vital DS template so add 'Layout.ts' to the folder so you now have `/packages/{my-package}/src/shadow/@bodiless/vital-layout/Layout.ts`.

 and add the following code: